bgileau/LSTM_with_sentiment/ReadMe.txt

 Libraries and how to run the code:

+The below is necessary for LSTM.
+The NLP requirements is a more complex requirements section and requires special hardware to perform (GPU).
+So, read the NLP section for details regarding that and follow those separate instructions.
+Otherwise, just use the NLP results detailed below.

 The requirements.txt file is a list of all the libraries installed on my working environment.
 However this environment is a general environment with lot's of libararies.
 These are my specific imports for this project: